 Alternatively, why not plan a Bushcraft trip with us.
 Bring a group to us for a really wild outdoor residential.
 These sessions are great for team building and confidence enhancing.
 Students get the opportunity to learn practical hands-on skills whilst connecting to their natural environment.
 Our sessions are always highly interactive and enjoyable.
 Activities can range from fire lighting and foraging to carving and campfire cooking and lots more in between.
 Students can even build their own shelter to sleep in under the stars for the ultimate in wild adventures.

-Why are Outback 2 Basics a great choice for bringing fun workshops into your school?
+Why book Outback 2 Basics for educational workshops into your school?

 Outback2basics is a great place to come and learn in a hands on way about our ancestors and how to live with nature using wilderness living skills.

 We engage all children by getting them to be creative.
 We challenge and encourage children to get their hands dirty, to problem solve, to work together, to use their initiative, to re-connect and to use the natural environment in fun and enjoyable ways.

 Sit a child by a tree for 5 minutes and they will have a great story to tell.

 Fire lighting, Shelter building, campfire cooking, Stone Age, Stone tool making, Stone Age interactive talk, Bushcraft, survival skills, wilderness walk, Tree and plant identification, tracking, camouflage, games, camping,